rainclouded/Concierge/Docs/Sprint0/sprint_0_worksheet.md

 The database will be Mongodb.\
 The backend will be microservices orchestrated by Kubernetes with Python (and maybe C#) webservers.\
 The first front end will be for desktop and will utilize Angular 18 and TypeScript.\
-The second from end will be for mobile and desktop and will utilize Vue.js and JavaScript.
+The second from end will be for mobile and desktop and will utilize React and JavaScript.

 ### Why this will work well: